bogoware/Monads/README.md

 Adopting a functional approach offers benefits such as increased readability, improved reasoning capabilities, and more robust and error-resistant code.

-## Functional Challenges in C#

-C# offers good support for functional programming, but there are certain limitations that necessitate careful design decisions.

 ## Bogoware Monads

 This library provides two well-known monads: `Result` and `Maybe` monads (also referred to as `Either`,